-Welcome to the 2018-19 school year.
-Because we are committed to developing a strong partnership between the home and school, this handbook has been prepared with information, policies, procedures, rights and responsibilities for all students and parents at Capri Elementary School.
+Welcome to the new 2023-2024 school year.
+We are committed to maintaining a close relationship between home and school and it is for this reason that we want to inform you of the Student Handbook, which contains all the information regarding policies, procedures, rights and responsibilities for all students and parents from Capri Elementary School.

-At Capri Elementary we are committed to providing the highest quality education possible.
-You have chosen to entrust the education of your child to us, a mission we take very seriously.
-While your child attends Capri Elementary School, (s)he will receive the best instruction possible in an environment, which recognizes each child's potential.
+At Capri we are committed to providing the highest quality in education.
+You have decided to entrust your child's education to us and our mission is to do it in the best possible way.
+While your child attends our school, he or she will receive the best instruction, in an environment where their full potential is recognized and developed.